w3c/cogai/agents/README.md

   * Separate digits to avoid an unlimited number of numeric tokens
   * Decoder inserts a space between tokens with a few exceptions
 * Language model for encoding and asynchronous decoding
-  * Retained feedbackward connections for unlimited context
+  * Retained feedbackward connections for context sensitivity
   * Using masking and model dropouts for initial training
 * Factual knowledge for rote memorisation
   * Using the embedding learned for the language model